YuanGongND/ssast/pretrained_model/README.md

 We provide the following self-supervised pretrained models.
-All models are trained with full AudioSet + Librispeech.
+All models are trained with full AudioSet + Librispeech unless otherwise indicated.
 Click the model name to download.
 Tiny model should be able to pretrain and fine-tune on an 8GB GPU with a reasonable batch size.

 For best performance, you should use either of the following models, patch-based AST is better for audio tasks, frame-based AST is better for speech tasks.